Teresa Giudice And Melissa Gorga: ‘RHONJ’ Star Caught Bonding Over Death

 — Bravoholic (@RealBravoholic) March 25, 2017

 Teresa Giudice and Melissa’s relationship has been up in the air for years.
-They would fight on The Real Housewives of New Jersey and it would ruin families.
+They would fight on The Real Housewives of New Jersey, and it would ruin families.
 However, last year they decided to leave everything behind them and close the door on the past.
-It was a game-changer for Teresa to spend a year in jail, and now she’s a single mother raising four daughters, while her husband is spending three years in jail.
+It was a game-changer for Teresa to spend a year in jail, and now she’s a single mother raising four daughters while her husband is spending three years in jail.

 In fact, just last year, Teresa Giudice thanked Melissa for the support during the time she was saying goodbye to her husband.
-The morning that Joe had to turn himself in Teresa wasn’t planning on going to the jail with him, but because Melissa and Joe were there to help her out, she jumped in the car to be with him.
+The morning that Joe had to turn himself in, Teresa wasn’t planning on going to the jail with him.
+However, because Melissa and Joe were there to help her out, she jumped in the car to be with him.
 Giudice is clearly thankful for her relationship with her sister-in-law.

 “That last morning was one of the worst of my life.
 Joe and I spent as much time alone together as we could before people came over to the house to say goodbye.
 I was so glad Melissa and Joe were there.
-That meant a lot to me,” Teresa wrote in her blog for The Real Housewives of New Jersey, as she sent her husband to jail, revealing that she was thankful that Melissa and Joe could help them out that morning, according to Bravo.
+That meant a lot to me,” Teresa wrote on her blog for The Real Housewives of New Jersey, as she sent her husband to jail.

+She revealed that she was thankful that Melissa and Joe could help them out that morning, according to Bravo.

 What's everyone up to this weekend?!?
 Hope you all have a beautiful one! ????